Hildewintera Colademononis Monkey Tail

 The desert-native cactus can be propagated from cactus seeds or stem cuttings and grown as indoor plants.
 Plant it in rich, organic cactus soil once the end has formed a callus.
 Place the plant in a humid environment with a mix of full sun and partial shade.
 Within a few weeks, your plant should begin to root.

-Hildewintera colademononis or Monkey's tail cactus is a good choice for beginning gardeners because it is simple to grow.
+Hildewintera colademononis or Soft Monkey's tail cactus is a good choice for beginning gardeners because it is simple to grow.
 It requires less care and attention.

-Blooming Season | Late spring-early fall |
+Bloom Season | Late springearly fall |

 ---|---|

-Common Name | Monkey's tail |
+Botanical Name | Hildewintera colademononis |

 Dormancy | Winter |